pgdr/ph/README.md

 ## Example usage

-Suppose you `a.csv` that looks like this:
+Suppose you have a csv file `a.csv` that looks like this:

 ```csv
 x,y